 Wondering how to teach text structures?
 First, ask students to read and write basic nonfiction paragraphs.
-Then introduce five text structures with sample paragraphs and graphic organizers.
+Then introduce five types of informational text structures with sample paragraphs and graphic organizers.
 Don’t forget to explain transition terms used with each.
-Once kids understand the differences, they’ll be able to identify informational text structures.

 Ms. Sneed Learns How to Teach Text Structures